Baranowski/Viosuo/README.md

 * The Connector was printed horizontally, with almost all of its body resting on the support structure
 * The Palm was printed flat, without any additional rotation.
-You might have to fiddle with the support structure's settings and slowly carefully preview the generated gcode to make sure that every hole has enough support.
+You might have to fiddle with the support structure's settings and carefully preview the generated gcode to make sure that every hole has enough support.
 * The Cover is optional.
 I printed it upside-down
 * The Travel\_bottom and Travel\_top should not be needed at all - I designed